c00lgat/OBSIDIAN/Python Essentials 1.md

 | `x = x` \| `y` | `x `\|`= y` |
 | `x = x ^ y`  | `x ^= y`  |

+---
+## Shift operators

+Multiplying 12345 by 10 shifts the number to the left, filling the resulting gap with a zero: `12345 x 10 = 123450`.

+And then there is also division by ten: `12340 ÷ 10 = 1234`.
+Dividing by ten is nothing but shifting the digits to the right.

+The same kind of shifting is performed by our computers.
+But with one difference: computers multiply and divide by  `2` instead of by